joyboseroy/indus_decipher/README.md

-`dir=0`, confirming they are a consistent, identifiable placeholder category); exactly 3,573 non-empty records; exactly **2,906 distinct `textnum`s, matching the published M77 text count exactly**; 14,153 total sign occurrences; 562 distinct raw tokens; 504 starred occurrences; 458 distinct base signs.
+`dir=0`, confirming they are a consistent, identifiable placeholder category); exactly 3,573 non-empty records; exactly **2,906 distinct `textnum`s, matching the published M77 text count exactly**; 14,153 total sign occurrences.
 Three specific worked examples (text 1001's two-line split into a 5-sign and a 1-sign record with different `sideline` values; text 1003's starred sign `*086`; text 1012's 10-sign-then-3-sign split) were checked against the raw JSON and matched exactly.
 This is real, internally consistent data.

+**A real bug caught by checking the vocabulary count against the published inventory, not assumed correct.** The first version of the converter reported 458 distinct base signs against a published 417-sign inventory, a gap worth explaining rather than shrugging off.
+Checking directly found the cause: the source data is internally inconsistent about zero-padding (sign 1 appears as both `"1"` and `"001"` in different raw records; 40 of the 458 "distinct" signs turned out to be duplicate string representations of already-counted integers, not real additional signs).
+Fixed by normalizing every sign number through `int()` before use.
+Corrected vocabulary: **418 signs**, exactly the count of integers from 0 to 417 inclusive, a clean internal consistency check that the fix is right (the published "417 signs" figure most likely excludes sign 0 as a special marker rather than counting it as the 418th ordinary sign, which would reconcile the two counts exactly, though this project has not independently confirmed that specific detail).
+All downstream numbers below reflect the corrected, 418-sign version.

 **Schema decisions, documented in `data/convert_m77_indusscript_to_csv.py`:** the natural unit is the individual M77 LINE (a unique `(textnum,